diegoboot/firefox-tweaks/README.md

 # firefox-tweaks
 An attempt to make Firefox suck less.

-Unlike other resources out there, this repo isn't mainly about privacy/security, but more generally about browser speed, UI/UX issues, and getting rid of unnecessary bloatware.
-If you're interested in security only, check out this fine repository: https://github.com/pyllyukko/user.js
+Unlike other resources out there, this repo isn't mainly about privacy/security<sup>1)</sup>, but more generally about browser speed, UI/UX issues, and getting rid of unnecessary bloatware.

 **Do not change any of these settings without understanding what they're doing.
 This repo isn't meant for inexperienced users.**